Reference guide • AI & data • educational, rigorous, no promises

 2. Comparing two leagues as if they had the same variance.

-3. Confusing “high probability” with “reliable probability” (calibration + context).
+3. Confusing “high probability” with “historically robust probability”.

 A useful AI in sport combines “stable” signals (overall strengths) and “fragile” signals (short-term context).
 Foresportia aims for a balanced approach: using data without over-interpreting.